-Prince Harry and Meghan Markle Will Get To The Church In Their Own Time
+Prince Harry and Meghan Markle Will Get to the Church in Their Own Time

 There is little sign of any chatter in Harry’s royal office at Kensington Palace which would suggest a major announcement is in the offing.

-Says another source: “The signs of seriousness are there - her VF cover, appearing together in public – but there is always room for doubt because he is a serial commitment-phobe.
+Says another source: “The signs of seriousness are there—her VF cover, appearing together in public—but there is always room for doubt because he is a serial commitment-phobe.
 He is said to be a ‘love addict’ and his parents’ example is far from encouraging.”

 Prince Harry’s representatives declined to comment.

-Prince Harry’s biographer, Penny Junor told the Daily Beast that she is doubtful there will be any rush to the altar: “The bottom line is, only the two of them know.
-But, personally, I am not 100% convinced.
+Prince Harry’s biographer, Penny Junor told The Daily Beast that she is doubtful there will be any rush to the altar: “The bottom line is, only the two of them know.
+But, personally, I am not 100 percent convinced.
 The longer it doesn’t happen, the more doubt I have about it, not least because her biological clock [Meghan is 36] means that if they were going to marry and have children, they would need to get going sooner rather than later.”

 But it’s not just Meghan’s age that feeds Junor’s caution: “It is one hell of an ask for her to give up everything she is and has achieved to marry into the British royal family.